Ṣa (Mandaeism)

 In Mandaeism, the ṣa (ࡑࡀ) is a rolled-up piece of sacramental flatbread that contains nuts and raisins, is also used in ritual meals for the dead and has a phallic symbolism.
-It is rolled up like a scroll.
+It is a small round flap of unleavened bread that is rolled up like a scroll.

 It is distinct from the pihta and faṭira, which are flatbreads that are not rolled up.

 The ṣa is also mentioned as the 'great first sindirka (male date-palm)' in the Scroll of the Great Baptism (line 139 f.).